What can you expect from this course?

 - Even after the initial 4 week drip feed of materials is complete, this online classroom will remain open to you, so you are welcome to self-direct at whatever pace works for you.

 Also see the Table Of Contents below for a bit more detail on content you'll get each week.
 You are invited to explore in whatever ways you wish: literally, metaphorically, in any medium you wish.
 The creative prompts offered in this session are open for you to interpret and use as you feel fits best for your experience.
+This is not an art technique class, but rather this course gives you prompts to begin thinking about your creative approaches to grief experiences.

 In the prompts, you'll be offered things like: